42coders/document-templates/README.md

 [![Build Status](https://travis-ci.org/42coders/document-templates.svg?branch=master)](https://travis-ci.org/42coders/document-templates)
 ![GitHub](https://img.shields.io/github/license/42coders/document-templates)
 ## Introduction
-Document templates Laravel package is intended for creating/managing user editable document templates stored in database, with ability to add placeholders, and assign various data sources (models, collections, arrays, objects) to the placeholders.
+Document templates Laravel package is intended for creating/managing user editable document templates, with ability to add placeholders, and fill them from various data sources (models, collections, arrays, objects).
 The package uses [Twig](https://twig.symfony.com/) as a main template engine, but it is possible to extend it with other template engines.
 Document templates can be used as a base for creating editable pdf documents such as invoices, reports etc., for email templates or any other editable, server generated documents.
-The use editable parts of the document template are secured using [Twig Sandbox Extension](https://twig.symfony.com/doc/2.x/api.html#sandbox-extension), the sandbox behaviour can be configured in the config file.
+The user editable parts of the document template are secured using [Twig Sandbox Extension](https://twig.symfony.com/doc/2.x/api.html#sandbox-extension).
+The sandbox behaviour can be configured in the config file.
 This package is part of the Business Workflow Framework.

 ## Getting started